Lego®-based Therapy Paper

 This is a video of Lego®-based Therapy in action.
-The intervention was pioneered by Daniel B LeGoff after he saw 2 boys on the autistic spectrum begin to interact over an interest in Lego.
-The video gives a demonstration of 2 ways to use it.
+The intervention was pioneered by Daniel B LeGoff after he saw two boys on the autistic spectrum interact over an interest in Lego.
+The video shows two ways to use it.

 One-to-One Duplo Play Demonstration

-Using some of the principles of Lego®-based Therapy this video demonstrates how it can be adapted for use with pre-school children.
+In this video, we show how to adapt some principles of Lego®-based Therapy for use with pre-school children.
 June takes on the role of “Designer”, Catriona is the “Builder” and the role of “Supplier” is shared.
-In Lego®-based Therapy these roles are explicitly defined.
+In Lego®-based Therapy, the roles are clearly defined.

 Pastel Play Demonstration

 This shows a way of using pastel crayons to help people get in touch with their thoughts or feelings.
-It’s non-threatening with clear verbal instructions which support the sketcher to produce their own design.
+The instructions are simple and non-threatening, helping the sketcher to make their own design.

 Family Fund and the Power Up project

-Salena Begley from Family Fund recently came to speak at one of your Playschemes, talking about the grants which are currently being offered to families.
-She also talked about the Power Up project which helps parents and carers develop the skills to use digital tools for managing money, saving on spending, and accessing benefits and grants.
+Salena Begley from Family Fund recently spoke at one of our Playschemes about the grants available to families.
+She discussed the Power Up project, which assists parents and carers with digital skills for money management, saving, and accessing benefits.
 You can find the PowerPoint slides from this talk here and a leaflet about their Power Up project here.